 CROSS JOIN

 A CROSS JOIN joins everything with everything.
-There is no need to provide a column to join on, and it can result in a very big data set, (and a really big image so you’ll have to use your imagination when reviewing the image below).
+There is no need to provide a column to join on, and it can result in a very big data set.
+Proceed with caution.

 UNION